pluralsight/guides/draft/java-and-j2ee/getting-started-with-jshell/article.md

 /save my-session.txt
 ```

-We'll get a text file named *my-session.txt* saved in the current directory with the following content:
+A text file named *my-session.txt* will be saved in the current directory with the following content:
 ```java
 "Hello World"
 System.out.println($1)